The 2015 China Children’s Choir Festival

 June 24 – July 2, 2015 | PRAGUE, CZECH REPUBLIC and VIENNA, AUSTRIA

 Dr. Cameron F. LaBarr has been invited by Perform International to be the Artistic Director of the Prague Mozart Festival.
-Dr. LaBarr is assistant professor of choral music at Lee University, where he conducts the Lee University Choral Union and teaches courses in choral conducting, literature, and techniques.
-He has been appointed as Director of Choral Activities at Missouri State beginning August 2014.
+A native of Richmond, Missouri, Dr. Cameron F. LaBarr is the director of choral studies at Missouri State University.
+Dr. LaBarr is also the founding artistic director and conductor of the Tennessee Chamber Chorus.
 Prague is a city that is rich in European history and musical culture and is a natural choice to host a festival of Mozart’s music because of the special relationship that he had with the city and its people.

 The Festival Concert will be held at the Church of St. Simon and Jude, built in 1354 as the chapel for Olbramovic Hospital.
 In 1615-20 the chapel was significantly enlarged to a hall construction with galleries and chapels, and windows in the Late Gothic style were added.
 Around 100 years later it was remodeled in the Baroque style and a pipe organ was installed.
 Its unique sound has drawn famous composers such as Mozart and Haydn to play at the church.
 The church is now the home of the Prague Symphony Orchestra.